daskeete/Project_3/README.md

 Selected Country: Cameroon

 I chose to work with Cameroon because it's the same country that i used in project 2 where we used demographic and housing data to predict wealth outcomes.
 Cameroon is a relatively large country in Central Africa and it is home to approximately 25.88 million people.
-Below is a population density map of Cameroon and it shows that most of the population is situated in the northern region
+Below is a population density map of Cameroon and it shows that most of the population is situated in the northern half of the country.
+Interestingly not a lot of people like to live on the coast.

+### delete - if model could be adjusted in a way that would allow for agri land to be ignored??

 ![pop_map](pop_map.jpeg)